 I continued to work for British Nuclear Fuels on a freelance basis after the birth of my first son and now coordinate outsourcing of their translations to a panel of specialist freelance translators.
 I have gradually built up my business over the years and now work for a variety of agencies in the UK and abroad, and many direct clients.
 I’ve tended to specialise in the fields of nuclear engineering, safety and power generation because of my background with BNFL, but I’m happy to tackle a wide variety of subjects, ranging from commercial material, through patents to technical specifications and websites.

 On a personal level, my interests include cooking and food, gardening, walking, skiing, tennis, travel, dance and yoga.
-I’m always delighted if I can combine my interests with business in the shape of translations and have over the years translated travel websites, recipe booklets, landscape gardening plans and a range of other material in my particular interest fields.
+I have an allotment and a bouncy labrador, plus a new granddaughter, so life is usually pretty full-on!
+I’m always delighted if I can combine my interests with business in the shape of translations and have over the years translated travel websites, recipe booklets, menus, landscape gardening plans and a range of other material in my particular interest fields.

 I studied French and German at the University of Salford between 1979 and 1983, achieving a high 2:1 in my final examinations.
 My degree was one of the first applied languages degrees with the emphasis on language and its uses, rather than the study of literature, and as such the ideal stepping stone to a career in translation.
 The course majored on oral work, translation of all kinds of text (technical, economic, literary, philosophy) both from and into English, and liaison interpreting.
 I also took a short course in simultaneous interpreting whilst at Salford.

-I am also a qualified member of the Institute of Translation & Interpreting.
+I am also a Fellow of the Institute of Translation & Interpreting.